Chaarat Gold : Holding in Company | MarketScreener

 Holding in Company

-Chaarat (AIM:CGH), the AIM-quoted gold mining company with assets in the Kyrgyz Republic and Armenia, was informed that on 8 March 2019 Artem Volynets held 372,000 ordinary shares of US$0.01 each ("Shares"), representing 0.09% of the issued share capital of the Company following the purchase of 300,000 Shares at an aggregate share price of 24.8 pence per share on 8 March 2019.
+Chaarat (AIM:CGH), the AIM-quoted gold mining company with assets in the Kyrgyz Republic and Armenia, was informed that on 13 March 2019 Chris Eger held 150,000 ordinary shares of US$0.01 each ("Shares"), representing 0.04% of the issued share capital of the Company following the purchase of 130,000 Shares at an aggregate share price of 25.0 pence per share on 11 March 2019 and the purchase of 20,000 Shares at an aggregate share price of 25.4 pence per share on 13 March 2019.

 Enquiries